 Panel Storage:

-• If stored outdoors, panels must be proteced from wind and other potential harmful elements
+- If stored outdoors, panels must be protected from wind and other potential harmful elements

 Unexpected Costs:

-• While rare, some hidden issues could arise, such as critter damage or microfratures from improper handling
+- While rare, some hidden issues could arise, such as critter damage or microfractures from improper handling

 Roofing considerations:

-• Inform your roofing company about your solar system and encourage them to coordinate thier timeline with your solar company
+- Inform your roofing company about your solar system and encourage them to coordinate their timeline with your solar company

 Keeping the process as smooth and quick as possible is best for your bottom line.
 The longer your system is de-energized, the more savings you’ll miss.
 Make sure the companies you select have a plan to keep your project moving until it is completed.

-Based on the average cost of projects we've completed in the last year, the estimated cost of removing and reinstalling solar panels is between $275 and $300 per solar panel
+Based on the average cost of projects we’ve completed over the last year, the estimated cost to remove and reinstall solar panels is between $275 and $300 per panel.

 However, the final costs vary based on several factors:

-• Amount of time between denergizing the system and recommissioning it.
-This is downtime is lost savings and should be considered in the overal costs.
+- Amount of time between de-energizing the system and recommissioning it.
+This downtime is lost savings and should be considered in the overall costs.

 Getting Started With Your Solar Panel Removal and Reinstallation Project